Table of contents

 This painting of women is an icon of female rage and is inspired by a story symbolizing triumph over tyranny.

-Judith Beheading Holofernes depicts the biblical story of Judith who saves her tribe by seducing and beheading Holofernes; an Assyrian general.
+Judith Beheading Holofernes depicts the biblical story of Judith who saves her group by seducing and beheading Holofernes; an Assyrian general.

 This story has been painted before by many but none had such dramatic flair.